Jeremicarose/DELANI-STUDIO/README.md

    By (Jeremic Arose:)

 ## Description
-This project interlinks clients to software developers.
+This project interlinks clients to software developers ,and showcase there portfolio , what they have done ,history about the studio and lastly the services they offer.

 ## LIVE DEMO. https://jeremicarose.github.io/DELANI-STUDIO/